Research on mental health beliefs and behaviors

 My primary line of research applies a cultural sociology lens to contextualize long-term trends in mental health and treatment in the United States.
 I focus on changing understandings and beliefs at the macro level and how they influence individuals’ behaviors and decision-making.

-Much of my research uses computational and qualitative text analysis and custom text datasets from newspapers and social media to analyze how mental health and illness appear and operate in American culture.
+Much of my research uses computational and qualitative text analysis and custom text datasets from newspapers and social media to analyze how mental health and illness appear and operate in U.S. culture.

 My other research on mental health uses the National Health Interview Survey to assess trends in psychological distress and treatment-seeking behaviors.